deaneyang/blog/_posts/2022-03-22-DefinitionManifold.md

 categories: blog math differential-geometry manifolds
 ---
 $\newcommand{\R}{\mathbb{R}}$
-I've always disliked the standard ways to state the definition of a manifold in differential geometry.
+I've always disliked the standard ways to define a manifold in differential geometry.
 First, the definition always starts with a topological space $M$.
-I don't understand why you need to start with that assumption.
-I prefer to show that the topology of $M$ is in fact a *consequence* of the definition.
+I don't understand why you need make this assumption.
+I prefer to show that the topology of $M$ is a natural consequence of the definition.
 Second, the definition always uses two technical terms, paracompact and Hausdorff.
 I prefer to describe the properties concretely in terms of coordinate maps.

 I prefer to define a manifold as follows: